wbrozonowicz/wbrozonowicz.github.io/_posts/2022-09-07-react-mobx-store.md

 }
 ```

-Now in folder components We will have Taks to show list of task and TaskForm to add new Task:
+Now in folder components We will have Tasks.js file to show list of tasks and TaskForm,js file to add new Task:
 - Tasks.js file:
 {% include code-header.html %}
 ```js